-Advertising can be a bit scary at first – how will you get your products seen when there’s so many businesses making and selling them same?!
-I will be focussing on Instagram advertising
+Advertising can be a bit scary at first – how will you get your products seen when there’s bound to be another handmade business making and selling the same?!
+I will be focussing on Instagram advertising.

 A lot of new mummies spend a lot of time showing off their little ones on Instagram, so for me this was a no brainer!